Intermedia Expands Service Provider Program In Europe, Announces Strategic Partnership With Voys

 Flexibility and Control:

-Intermedia's solutions are delivered through a white-label model, allowing service providers to brand the offerings as their own, which helps ensure that customer relationships and brand identity remain fully under their control.
+Intermedia's solutions are delivered through a white-label model, allowing service providers to brand the offerings as their own, ensuring that customer relationships and brand identity remain fully under their control.

 Comprehensive Unified Communications and Collaboration Portfolio: